I-Am-Dench/nimbus-launcher/README.md

 The `depend` directive will download and run the specified versions (unless that version is blacklisted), WITHOUT the versions' dependencies.
 If the version is appended by a `*`, then the dependency is recursive, and should download and run that version WITH dependencies.
 In this example, the patch will download and run patch version `1.0.0`, and if it has dependencies, download and run those too.

-Our final patch server contents may be similar to the below example:
+Our final patch server contents may be similar to the following example:

 ```
 patches/